StarnyLIU/StarnyLIU.github.io/_pages/about.md

 I am currently a fourth-year undergraduate student at the School of Electronic Science and Engineering, Nanjing University.
 My major is Electronic Information Science and Technology.
 However, I am very interested in the field of integrated circuits, so I have taken almost all the courses related to integrated circuit design and integrated systems at Nanjing University. <br />
 <br />
 Next year, I will be going to the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology for my Ph.D, under the guidance of Professor Wei Zhang.
-My research interests lie in digital IC design, architecture design, and AI chips.
+My research interests lie in digital IC design, computer architecture, and AI chips.

 # Education